 Covid-19 will mean that the 2020-21 academic year is unlike any other we have had, but we are working to make sure that you can have a good university experience, albeit different.
 It means that campus will look different, and events and teaching will be different too, but we’re still committed to ensuring your experience at BU is a good one.
 You can see some of the measures we have taken in our campus safety video and you read more about what campus will look like and how you will be learning on our website.

 Every member of the BU community has a personal responsibility to adhere to guidelines and safety measures in place, for your own safety, and the safety of the community as a whole.
 We are asking you to be mindful of others, to understand that others may be shielding or more vulnerable to the virus, and play your part in keeping our campus, and our community, safe.
+The number of cases of Covid-19 at BU will be published each week on our website, and to keep these numbers low we need each member of the BU community to do their bit in following the rules.
 There is some more helpful information in this article.